johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Changelog ==

 = 1.2.2 =
+* Adds plugin version to table data for handling structural changes.
 * Fixes loosing table data containing quotes on third party update_post_meta() actions to table field values.
-* Adds plugin version to table data for handling structural changes.
+Limited to new fields or fields value changed since plugin version 1.2.2.
 * Fixes an PHP warning since PHP 7.2 when body data is null

 = 1.2.1 =